How B2B content marketing drives lead generation through buyer insights

 Yet conversions stall, engagement flatlines, and Sales still asks, “Where’s the content that actually helps us close?”

-When your messaging is built on secondhand assumptions and siloed team inputs, it reflects generic pain points, not the urgent problems your buyers are desperate to solve.
+When your messaging is built on secondhand assumptions and siloed team inputs, you’re solving problems buyers don’t actually have.

 Now flip that scenario.